• Skip to primary navigation

 Ladle:

-I always use a small ladle to dispense my pancake batter onto my griddle, and gently spread it into a circle for the best shape.
+I like to use a small ladle to dispense my pancake batter onto my griddle, and gently spread it into a circle for the best shape.

 Flipper: